 Don’t throw away stale bread.
-Learn how to make breadcrumbs and never waste money on store bought bread crumbs again.
-Recipes for plain and seasoned breadcrumbs included.
+Learn how to make your own bread crumbs and never waste money at the grocery store on store-bought bread crumbs again.
+Recipes for plain and seasoned bread crumbs included.

-After you’ve toasted the bread and it is cool enough to handle, tear it up into chunks so it easily fits into a food processor.
+After you’ve toasted the bread, allow it to cool completely.
+If you haven’t already, cut or crumble the bread into chunks so it easily fits into a food processor.
 You don’t even need a huge food processor to do this.
-I’ve been making it with this mini food processor for years.
-Fill the bowl of the food processor up with the torn bread then give it a whir.
+I’ve been making mine with this mini food processor for years.
+Fill the bowl of the food processor with the torn bread then give it a whir.
 You may have to pulse it a few times just to get things started, but then let it run for about 30 seconds to allow all the large pieces to get pulverized.
+The longer you pulse the bread, the finer the bread crumbs will be.

-Now you have plain bread crumbs.
-But what if you have a recipe that calls for Italian-style bread crumbs?
+At this point, the bread crumbs are plain.
+But what if you have a recipe that calls for Italian bread crumbs?
 No problem.
 It’s just a matter of adding a few seasonings.

-For Italian-style breadcrumbs, add the following seasonings to one cup of plain breadcrumbs:
+For homemade Italian breadcrumbs, add the following seasonings to one cup of plain breadcrumbs:

 - 1/4 cup grated Parmesan cheese